cyb3rdog/Cyb3rVector/README.md

 Here, you can take a look at some screenshots from the application, it's awesome:

-This screen displays how the CodeLab looks like in the application, with simple block program changing Vector's default behaviour.
+This screen displays how the CodeLab looks like in the application itself, with simple block program changing Vector's default behaviour trigged by 'Hey Vector, what's the time?' command.
 ![Screenshot 01](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_01.png)

-This picture displays an overview of the main application screen, with Main Menu on the left, HeadUpDisplay Overlay of Battery status and History and Navigation map displayed as Minimap:
+This picture displays an overview of the main application screen, with Main Menu on the left side, HeadUpDisplay overlay of Battery status and bateery history and with a Navigation memory map displayed as minimap in right bottom corner:
 ![Screenshot 02](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_02.png)

-This picture displays Navigation map displayed on fullscreen with a its legend in Help section:
+This picture displays Navigation map displayed transparently over fullscreen with a it's legend in the Help section:
 ![Screenshot 03](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_03.png)

-and this screenshot shows the info on how the Gamepad controller actions are mapped:
+and this screenshot shows the info on how the Gamepad controller actions are mapped to drive the Vector arround:
 ![Screenshot 04](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_04.png)

-and there's so much more, that it would consume all the space....
+and there's so much more, that it would consume all the space here....
 I'll make a video one day...

 ## ROADMAP